MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ## Summary

 Windows Firewall with Advanced Security can sometimes be tricky to configure securely.
-As a consequence, it is usually disabled or left open for all trafic in many organizations.
+As a consequence, it is usually disabled or left open for all traffic in many organizations.
 The *Domain Controller Firewall* project therefore aims to simplify the deployment of a specific set of firewall rules and RPC filters that can significantly reduce the attack surface of Domain Controllers (DCs), without impacting the functionality of Active Directory (AD).

 ![Windows Firewall with Advanced Security](../Images/Screenshots/dc-firewall.png)

-The purpose of this whitepaper is to serve as a comprehensive source of Windows Firewall related information.
+The purpose of this whitepaper is to serve as a comprehensive source of Windows Firewall-related information.
 It includes detailed information about Windows Firewall configuration options, network protocols, configuration caveats, and network-based attacks.
-Most importantly, it provides guidance on configuring Windows Firewall with Advanced Security in enteprise environments to make them more secure.
+Most importantly, it provides guidance on configuring Windows Firewall with Advanced Security in enterprise environments to make them more secure.

 To streamline the host-based firewall configuration process, we have also created the `DCFWTool` as part of this project.
 This PowerShell-based tool provides a flexible and repeatable way